tutors-sdk/tutors-reference-manual/side-unit-4-ref/note-12-values/fundamentals.md

 # Tutors Values

-*The value of the Tutors Open Source Project*
+*The values of the Tutors Open Source Project*

 *Tutors: An Open Learning Web Toolkit*